 Helping Hands provides services to those experiencing homelessness who are ready to make sustainable changes to achieve self-sufficiency.
 Referrals to the Hope Center are accepted from registered community partners, listed below.
-Referrals are welcome 7 days a week between 8am to 8pm, for same-day placement to the shelter.
+Referrals are welcome 7 days a week between 8am to 8pm, for same-day placement to the shelter when capacity allows.

 The Hope Center serves homeless men, women, and families with children.
 Participants must be ready to be clean and sober (even if today is day one!), and must not be registered sex offenders of any class since we serve children.